Yoav666s/dnd-wiki/_pages/reckonfear.md

 Unless stated otherwise, the casting time of a spell is 1 Action.
 Since casting a spell requires both verbal and somatic components, you can only cast one spell per turn.
 When you cast a spell on your turn, you can't speak, as you're already performing verbal components.
 You need at least one free hand to cast a spell.

 ## Known Spells
 If you have competence in Magic, you know a number of spells equal to your Knowledge Modifier.
-If you have competence in the Recall skill, you know a number of spells equal to your Knowledge Value, instead.
+If you have competence in the Occultism skill, you know a number of spells equal to your Knowledge Value, instead.
 You can't learn a spell if its level requirement is higher than your Willpower Modifier.
 If your Willpower Modifier is 0, or if your Knowledge Value is 2, you can't learn any spells!

 ## Spell Duration
 Unless stated otherwise, a continuous spell's duration ends when you take a Break or a rest.